exonum/exonum-client/README.md

 Exonum.verifySignature(buffer, signature, publicKey);
 ```

+### verifyBlock(data)

+This methods can verify block of precommits.

+The `data` is a custom data in JSON format.

+Returns `true` if verification succeeded or `false` if it failed.

 ### newType

-Used to create describe custom data format.
+Used to describe custom data format to make it possible to serialize data of this format into array of 8-bit integers.

 Allowed to contain fields of built-in types (such as String, Hash, U64 etc.) and fields on `newType` type.